remix-run/remix/docs/pages/contributing.md

 Remix uses a monorepo to host code for multiple packages.
 These packages live in the `packages` directory.

-We use [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) to manage installation of dependencies and running various scripts.
-To get everything installed, make sure you have [Yarn (version 1) installed](https://classic.yarnpkg.com/lang/en/docs/install), and then run `yarn` or `yarn install` from the repo root.
+We use [Yarn workspaces][yarn-workspaces] to manage installation of dependencies and running various scripts.
+To get everything installed, make sure you have [Yarn (version 1) installed][yarn-version-1], and then run `yarn` or `yarn install` from the repo root.

 ### Building